azouaoui-cv/resnet50-imagenet-baseline/README.md

 ---

-**WARNING**: Make sure to have 4 GPUs with at least 16Gb per GPU on a single node to use DDP.
+**WARNING**: Make sure to have 4 GPUs with 32Gb per GPU on a single node to use DDP.

 To train a resnet50 model on ImageNet following [this](https://github.com/pytorch/examples/blob/master/imagenet/main.py) simple setup, use: